Clare Island Attractions

 Grace O’ Malley Castle

-Overlooking the main harbour on Clare Island sits the square tower that served as Grace O’Malleys Castle.
+One of the top Clare Island attractions, overlooks the main harbour, and sits the square tower that served as Grace O’Malleys Castle.
 Clare Island was the stronghold of this remarkable 16th Century pirate queen who lived by her family trade of piracy and plunder.
-Visitors can now explore the history of the castle and marvel at the wonder of the works that were spearheaded by “Granuaile” from this building.
-Grace O’Malley Castle has become a popular attraction in terms of Clare Island History.
+Visitors can explore the history of the castle.
+As well, they can marvel at the wonder of the works that were spearheaded by “Granuaile” from this building.
+Grace O’Malley Castle has become a popular in terms of the history of some of the top Clare Island attractions.

 12th Century Cistercian Abbey